mssola/fbos/README.md

 And now you have started a GDB session with a nice TUI interface.

+## Requirements

+We do not want to support a myriad of different scenarios, but we want to keep things simple.
+Hence, here there are some limitations/requirements:

+- You need a recent enough OpenSBI running on your firmware.
+I have tested this on a QEMU which has OpenSBI v1.5, but any firmware that implements a Runtime SBI version of 2.0 should be fine.
+- You are supposed to pass an `initrd` always.
+This kernel will not try to magically come up with a made up file system or try to fetch something from an existing one.
+An `initrd` is already provided for you on the default `make` target, and that's what you are supposed to be passing to the kernel.

 ## Special thanks to

 SUSE for organizing [Hack Week 24](https://hackweek.opensuse.org/24/projects).